BryceStevenWilley/BryceStevenWilley.github.io/_posts/2022-01-16-readability-scores-reference.md

 sometimes rounded to the closest whole number.

 Once you have a readability score, you have to verify that it is actually "correct", that it predicts what it says it does.
-Most readability scores predict the grade level of a particular text, i.e. the earliest grade level at which you might expect a child to be able to read that text (which I do have some problems with, but that's for the next post).
+Most readability scores predict the grade level of a particular text, i.e. the earliest grade level at which you might expect a child to be able to read that text (which I do have some problems with, but that's all in [the next post]({% post_url 2022-02-21-readability-scores-obs %})).
 So, to verify the score most researchers do one of three things:
 * grade texts using actual readers; if > 50% of a sample of 4th graders can read and correctly answer comprehension questions about the text, then that text is considered to be at a 4th grade reading level.
 Researchers then adjust the readability scores until it scores those texts to also be at a 4th grade level.
 * make experts (teachers, learning professionals, book publishers) guess the grade level of texts, and adjust the readability score until it matches the guesses